Raqs-e-Bismil: Plot

 Then after a week, Moosa told his mother that he will only marry someone if she wears a hijab and her hands are also covered meaning she should be a very religious girl.
-Once he sees a girl named Zohra (Family calls her Zari) in a bus, wearing hijab and gloves and Musa gets attracted and falls in love with her at first sight.
+Once he sees a girl named Zohra (Family calls her Zari) on a bus, wearing hijab and gloves and Musa gets attracted and falls in love with her at first sight.
 He starts following that girl daily as she is a university student.

-On following her for days, he suddenly proposes to her but instead of considering it, she tells him to reach a certain address at night. hereaches that place at the stated time and is shocked to see that it's a modern party and to see Zohra dancing in jeans and shirt.
-He learns the reality that Zohra is an escort.
+On following her for days, he suddenly proposes to her but instead of considering it, she tells him to reach a certain address at night.
+He reaches that place at the stated time and is shocked to see that it's a modern party and to see Zohra dancing in jeans and a shirt.
+He learns the reality that Zohra is a dancer for private occasions.
 Moosa is shocked and quite angry and drags Zohra out of the party and confronts her for concealing her real identity.
 Zohra in reply criticizes the hypocritical standards set by men and says that true love is not affected by the good or bad of the other person.
-The people in the party had called the police seeing Moosa misbehave with Zohra and Moosa is arrested.
+The people at the party had called the police after seeing Moosa misbehave with Zohra and Moosa was arrested.
 Moosa’s family is shocked and angry but after he is released, warns him to stay away and gets him engaged to Sitara.